The Hard Truth

 "What analytics do you use?"

 Google Analytics collects IP addresses.
-Fathom doesn't.
-The right answer is Fathom or similar.
+Fathom Analytics β€”what I useβ€” doesn't.
+The right answer is Fathom Analytics or similar.

 Why This Matters

-They share their deepest struggles with you.
+Your patients share their deepest struggles with you.
 They trust you to keep that information private.
-Your website is part of that trust.
+Your website is part of that trust β€” and a bad web designer can break it without you ever knowing.

-• HIPAA finesβ€” I'm sure you already know, but HIPAA fines are nothing to mess with.
+• HIPAA fines β€” I'm sure you already know, but HIPAA fines are nothing to mess with.

-• Reputation damagecan kill a private practice
+• Reputation damage can kill a private practice.

-• Patient trustis hard to earn and easy to lose
+• Patient trust is hard to earn and easy to lose.

-• Slow sitesβ€” often rank lower than faster competitors and can increase your ad costs.
-On Google, the first page is the only page that matters to most patients.
+• Slow sites rank lower than faster competitors and can increase your ad costs.
+On Google, the first page is the only page that matters.

 Privacy-First Analytics

-I prefer Fathom Analytics as it collects no IP addresses, no personal data, and uses no cookies.
-Your patients' privacy is protected.
+Fathom Analytics is my go-to as it collects no IP addresses, no personal data, and uses no cookies.
+Your patients' privacy stays protected β€” and you still get the numbers you need.

 Bottom line:I build websites that prioritize patient privacy, clarity, and inclusivity β€” and your ROI.
+The right web designer makes all the difference.

 Let's Talk About Your Practice.